More risotto balls and revelatory insights with the extraordinary writer of Ordinary Days.

 I feel like there is this thing happening right now that is really celebrating live theater and live performance.
 In the midst of this crazy age we live in – where everything is electronic and Tweeted, Tivo’d and Tumblr’d – writers are capitalizing on bringing people into a room to spend time together.
 Right now, there are so many productions that are creating this environmental, immersive experience.
 That's why I think so many of our generation have come up in the world doing concerts even before having productions.
 Because there is something so exciting and unique about people being in the same room together, making music and putting on a show.

 (Hunter Foster singing "Favorite Things" from Ordinary Days)

 Who of our contemporaries are you a fan of?
 Who do you listen to these, besides [your favorite] Tori Amos?

 Tori Amos will always trump all of y'all.
 Sorry, not sorry.

 *Adam smiles with a sweetness and honesty no emoticon can mimic*

 Quite honestly, I get inspired by everyone's stuff.
 And I feel like there are so many distinct voices.
 I love that.
 That inspires.
 That said, I am a huge Joe Iconis fan.
 I think he’s the bee’s knees.
 Yes, he's an amazing songwriter and puts on a good show.
 But the thing about Joe, that dude is so true to himself and true to his voice.
 Everything he writes is 100% Joe Iconis.
 And that is so inspiring to me.

 I also think [Michael] Kooman and [Christopher] Dimond are pretty great.

-want to promote before we wrap up?
+Anything you want to promote before we wrap up?